mrpositron/quantized-convolution/README.md

 # Quantized Covolution

-The purpose of this project is to compare different means of computing convolution operation, and see if naive quantinization actually speed ups operation.
+The purpose of this project is to compare different means of computing convolution operation, and see if naive quantiization actually speed ups operation.

 ## Table of Contents: